ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

         /home/robond/catkin_ws/src:/opt/ros/kinetic/share

  - The inverse kinematics seemed to be working well and the robot was able to pick and place the proper objects.
-THe motion of the robot was working in manner that seemed ready for real world testing.
+The motion of the robot was working in manner that seemed ready for real world testing.

 Link to final video: